Comunitea/external_ecommerce_modules/website_sale_affix_header/README.rst

 What it does
 ------------
-This module let you affix header on the website when scrolling it by customize view on web editor.
+This module let you affix the top menu in header to top on the website when scrolling by customize view on web editor.

     **Warning**